Are you ready for the User Generated Content takeover? Because it’s here in a big way. And we’ve got the UGC stats to prove it.

 Given that brands boasting millions of social followers regularly show their fans love in the form of retweets and regrams, brands with smaller bases have no good reason not to do the same.

-Remember: there is no one-size-fits-all approach to user generated content.
-From branded hashtag campaigns to simply picking the brains of your followers, there are almost no limits for brands willing to get creative.
-Consider Oreo’s recent Facebook campaign which asks their 40 million+ fans to submit ideas for their latest cookie flavour in exchange for a $500k prize:
+Remember: there is no one-size-fits-all approach to User Generated Content From branded hashtag campaigns to simply picking the brains of your followers, there are almost no limits for brands willing to get creative.
+Consider Oreo’s recent Facebook campaign which asks their 42 million+ fans to submit ideas for their latest cookie flavour in exchange for a $500k prize:

-Any and all brands can reap the rewards of user generated content.
+Any and all brands can reap the rewards User Generated Content.

 That said, certain industries and niches tend to convert more customers through UGC than others.

-As noted in L2’s Instagram Intelligence Report, UGC has the highest impact on conversion rates in the following five niches:
+Research shows UGC has the highest impact on conversion rates in the following industries:

 These numbers make sense considering that each of these industries generally represents physical versus digital products.

 That’s not to say that brands operating outside of these niches are a lost cause when it comes to UGC.
-As illustrated by brands such as AirBNB and Ben & Jerry’s who have massively dedicated followings, user generated is fair game for any industry.
+As illustrated by brands such as AirBNB, Ben & Jerry’s, and software products like Adobe who have massively dedicated followings, User Generated Content is fair game for any industry.
 Simply put, some niches are simply more poised for sales directly via social media than others.

 Based on predictions from the International Data Corporation, consumers will outpace marketers in terms of content creation by 2020.